mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 between two endpoints.
 For instance, an application may require or prefer certain transport features (see {{I-D.ietf-taps-transports}}) in the transport protocol stacks used by the Transients underlying the Carrier; it may also prefer Paths over one interface to those over another (e.g. WiFi access over LTE when roaming on a foreign LTE network, due to cost).
 These policies are expressed in a Policy Context bound to an Association.
 Multiple policy contexts may be active at once; e.g. a system Policy Context expressing administrative preferences about interface and protocol selection, an application Policy Context expressing transport feature information.
-The expression of policy contexts and the resolution of conflicts among Policy Contexts is currently implementation-specific.
+The expression of policy contexts and the resolution of conflicts among Policy Contexts is currently implementation-specific; note that these are equivalent to the Policy API in the NEAT architeture {{NEAT}}.

-[EDITOR'S NOTE: is there a NEAT reference we can give here?]

 # Abstract Programming Interface